Critical and strategic raw materials

 The European Commission has currently classified 34 metals and minerals as critical raw materials.
 The list of strategic raw materials includes a total of 17 raw materials of strategic importance for the energy transition, digital transformation, space, and defence.

 The list of critical and strategic raw materials is shown below.
-Strategic raw materials are highlighted in light grey.
 The material files of the raw materials listed below are under development.

 Images provided by TU Delft Science Centre.
 All rights reserved.